1945 World Series

 The Series was a rematch of the 1935 World Series.
 In that year's Game 6, Stan Hack led off the top of the ninth inning with a triple, but was stranded.
 The Cubs lost the game and the Series.
 Hack was still with the Cubs in 1945.
 According to Warren Brown's account, Hack was seen surveying the field before the first Series game.
 When asked what he was doing, Hack responded, "I just wanted to see if I was still standing there on third base."

+To date, the Chicago Cubs have had no personnel from this team elected to the National Baseball Hall of Fame.